raspibolt/raspibolt/raspibolt_30_bitcoin.md

 The validated blocks are also the base layer for other applications, like Electrs (to use with hardware wallets) or LND (the Lightning Network client).

-Be already warned that the dowloading and validation of all transactions since 2009, more than 600'000 blocks with a size of over 250 GB, is not an easy task.
+Be already warned that the downloading and validation of all transactions since 2009, more than 600'000 blocks with a size of over 250 GB, is not an easy task.
 It's great that the Raspberry Pi 4 can do it, even if it takes a few days, as this was simply not possible with the Raspberry Pi 3.

 ---